openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

          Note: JDK (and other classes) loaded by a ClassLoader that does not provide a location URL to the JVM will omit this field.

-         Note: if any classes are loaded from an AOT cache, their location reported is that of the original url from which they were loaded at the time of the training run that created the AOT cache.
+         Note: if any classes are loaded from an AOT cache, their location reported is that of the original url from which they were loaded at the time of the training run that created the AOT cache, additionally the flags will also be annotated to indicate the AOT cache origin (static or dynamic).

-               The total number of classes loaded from any AOT cache (and its name) are summarized.
+               The total number of classes loaded (if any) from either AOT cache (and the associated cache filepath) are summarized.

 `VM.classloader_stats`
 :   Print statistics about all ClassLoaders.